 Pride Inside with Conal McStravick and Mosaic LGBT+ Young Persons' Trust

 Må bra?
 (Feel Well?) was a series of free online wellbeing sessions focusing on sharing and creating tools to help us maintain a sense of wellbeing in the face of the Covid–19 pandemic.
-Each session was led by a different LGBTQIA+ artist who shared their own take on the subject including Fredde Lanka, Soofiya, Amy Pennington, Dex Grodner, Lateisha Davine Lovelace-Hanson and G(end)er Swap.
-Må bra?
-Was conceived in collaboration with The Outside Project.
+Each session was led by an LGBTQIA+ artist who shared their own take on the subject including Soofiya, Ames Pennington, Dex Grodner, Lateisha Davine Lovelace-Hanson and G(end)er Swap.

 ¶ Study Object Room organised by Virgil B/G Taylor

 An online reading and discussion group organised by Taylor with Tiffany Sia, Sam Richardson, Maya Binyam, Zainab Haidary, Sophia Hussain and Ashkan Sepahvand.
+Study Object Room represented a free and open space to congregate around a collection of timely, political, unexpected writings.
 Each session or room revolved around a text, selected by an invited LGBTQIA+ artist/activist or collaborator.
-SOR represented a free and open space to congregate around a collection of timely, political, unexpected writings.
-This archive, alongside recordings of the sessions, is online at the ¶ Study Object Room website.
+Following a reading–out–loud of the text, each text was opened up for examination by the wider group of readers.

 Jamie Beard

-Illustrator Jamie Beard was commissioned through an open call for emerging LGBTQ+ creatives to create the graphic identity for Desperate Living C–19.
-Jamie created a series of illustrations, visuals, event posters and identities for different projects that explored the theme of lockdown and its effects.
+Illustrator Jamie Beard was commissioned through an open call for emerging LGBTQIA+ creatives to create the graphic identity for Desperate Living C–19.
+Beard created a series of illustrations, visuals, event posters and identities for different projects that explored the theme of lockdown and its effects.

 Ego Ahaiwe Sowinski is a Minneapolis/London based, mixed media artist and designer, archivist and organiser.
 She investigates archives in relation to Black and minority ethnic histories and experiences in Britain and throughout the Diaspora, theorising and sharing her ideas on archives as spaces of therapy.
 Her current research focuses on the synergies between feminist, queer and (self-)archiving as curatorial and artistic practice.
 She is currently the archivist for the Rita Keegan Archive Project.